Base-Born/BaseBorn/README.md

 Reach level 100 and transform your ship into a personal mothership.

-Join up to five other pilots and connect your motherships together to create a Galactic Space Station—an enormous team-controlled structure shaped by the ships, modules, and roles your team chooses.
+Join up to five other pilots and connect your motherships together to create a Galactic Space Station an enormous team-controlled structure shaped by the ships, modules, and roles your team chooses.

 Build a fortress.